wavebeem/wavebeem.com/src/blog/2024/js-proxy-and-private-properties.md

 ---
-title: "JS Proxy and private properties"
+title: "JS Proxy and Private Properties"
 description:
   "The default `Proxy` implementation doesn't work well with private properties, but we can fix this!
 I also explore other approaches to private data in JS."